Showing posts with label Painting. Show all posts

 India ink on gouache mono-print background.

 Hello!
-It's been a while (months!) since my last post, but I've had a good excuse: starting mid-February and finishing on Memorial Day, I went for:
+It's been a while (months!) since my last post, but I've had a good excuse: starting in mid-February and finishing on Memorial Day, I went for:

 #The100DayProject